- Can US citizens legally travel to Cuba on a bicycle tour?

 Can WoWCuba accommodate vegetarian, vegan or gluten-free diets?

 Answer: While vegetarian diets aren’t overly challenging for us to accommodate on tour, vegan diets can be considerably more difficult to satisfy without infusing protein supplements.
 Some dishes normally suitable for vegans, such as rice and beans, are often cooked with pork fat in Cuba.
 While certain soy products are available for purchase by Cuban national consumers, these are often not readily available at tourist hotels and restaurants.
-For those who follow a vegan diets, we highly recommend bringing your own protein supplements such as “instant breakfast” etc. For celiacs, you should know that gluten-free specialty products/flours are not common (or at all affordable) in Cuban markets, but rice is always available at meals.
+For those who follow vegan diets, we highly recommend bringing your own protein supplements such as “instant breakfast” etc. For celiacs, you should know that gluten-free specialty products/flours are not common (or at all affordable) in Cuban markets, but rice is always available at meals.
 There are certainly a few exceptions in terms of bakeries now sourcing or producing alternative ingredients to service the growing popularity of gluten-free diets in international visitors, but in general you should be prepared not expect an abundance of dining establishments specializing in products for celiacs yet in Cuba.